cms-opendata-analyses/HiggsExample20112012/README.md

         cd HiggsExample11-12/rootfiles/
         ```

-      - OR create a new directory, e.g. rootfiles
+      - OR create a new directory, e.g. rootfiles and switch to that directory

         ```
         mkdir rootfiles
-        ```

-        switch to that directory

-        ```
         cd rootfiles
         ```

         and download all the preproduced *.root files given in
-        http://opendata-qa.web.cern.ch/search?page=1&size=20&q=5501] for all relevant samples to this directory
+        http://opendata-qa.web.cern.ch/search?page=1&size=20&q=5501 for all relevant samples to this directory
         and download [M4Lnormdatall.cc](https://raw.githubusercontent.com/cms-opendata-analyses/HiggsExample11-12/master/rootfiles/M4Lnormdatall.cc), the ROOT macro to analyse these files and keep it in the same working directory as the *.root files

          ```